Algeria–United States relations: Precolonial Period

-Colonial Period
+Colonial period

-The Napoleonic wars of the early 19th century diverted the attention of the maritime powers from suppressing what they considered piracy.
+The Napoleonic Wars of the early 19th century diverted the attention of the maritime powers from suppressing what they considered piracy.
 But when peace was restored to Europe in 1815, Algiers found itself at war with Spain, the Netherlands, Prussia, Denmark, Russia, and Naples.
 In March of that year, in what became the Second Barbary War, the United States Congress authorized naval action against the Barbary States, the Turkish Muslim states Algiers, Tunis, and Tripoli.
 Commodore Stephen Decatur was dispatched with a squadron of ten warships to ensure the safety of United States shipping in the Mediterranean and to force an end to the payment of tribute.
 After capturing several corsairs and their crews, Decatur sailed into the harbor of Algiers, threatened the city with his guns, and concluded a favorable treaty in which the dey agreed to discontinue demands for tribute, pay reparations for damage to United States property, release United States prisoners without ransom, and prohibit further interference with United States trade by Algerian corsairs.
 No sooner had Decatur set off for Tunis to enforce a similar agreement than the dey repudiated the treaty.
 The next year, an Anglo-Dutch fleet, commanded by British admiral Viscount Exmouth, delivered a nine-hour bombardment of Algiers.
 The attack immobilized many of the dey's corsairs and obtained from him a second treaty that reaffirmed the conditions imposed by Decatur.
 In addition, the dey agreed to end the practice of enslaving Christians.

-The Eisenhower administration gave military equipment to France during the Algeria War of Independence.
+The Eisenhower administration gave military equipment to France during the Algerian War of Independence.
 However, France did not trust U.S. intentions in the Maghreb area, especially since the U.S. had friendly relations with Morocco and Tunisia after the two countries had won their independence.
 The United States tried to balance the situation with Algeria without alienating France.
 The FLN tried to appeal to America to support its independence.